MoltenCrystal/RetroportingWrath/documentation/maps/Maps.md

 * MapTools

 ### Tools prepp
-Before you start, make sure to runt Get-LatestListfile.ps1 first!
+Before you start, make sure to run Get-LatestListfile.ps1 first!
 This is to make sure we have everything up to date before converting anything.

 ### Noggit prepp